MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/03-face-service.md

 # Detect and analyze faces

 The ability to detect and analyze human faces is a core AI capability.
-In this exercise, you'll explore two Azure AI Services that you can use to work with faces in images: the **Azure AI Vision** service, and the **Face** service.
+In this exercise, you'll explore the **Face** service to work with faces.

 This exercise takes approximately **30** minutes.